Home

 Wow!
 That covers a lot of ground.

-Most Cape Cod hotels and resorts are very welcoming to families with children.
+Most hotels and resorts on Cape Cod are very welcoming to families with children.
 But, as with any vacation spot, some lodgings offer more for parents and kids than others.

 Question: